-North Residence Hall provides first-year- and sophomore-level students with comfortable on-campus living options, located on the fifth through seventh floors of the Recreation and Student Center.
+North Residence Hall provides first-year- and sophomore-level students with comfortable oncampus living options, located on the fifth through seventh floors of the Recreation and Student Center.

 South Residence Hall provides upper-level students with flexible, apartment-style living, with options to live independently or with roommates.
-South Residence Hall also houses the Business Office on the first floor, as well as a Chick-fil-A and Starbucks.
-The residence halls are card access only and each room includes expanded basic cable, Swank Movie services, and Wi-Fi and comes fully furnished with an extralong twin bed, desk, dresser and closet for each resident.
+South Residence Hall also houses the Business Office on the first floor, as other restaurants and vending options on campus.
+The residence halls are card access only and each room includes expanded basic cable, Swank Movie services, and Wi-Fi and comes fully furnished with an extra-long twin bed, desk, dresser and closet for each resident.